Aider-AI/aider/aider/website/docs/install/optional.md

 ### Other editors

-If you are interested in creating an aider plugin for your favorite editor, please let me know by opening a
+If you are interested in creating an aider plugin for your favorite editor, please let us know by opening a
 [GitHub issue](https://github.com/Aider-AI/aider/issues).